Skip to main content

 Single user messageOnly 1 user message in messages array (BuddyPro manages history)

-No model selectionmodel field is accepted but ignored, BuddyPro has it's own models implementation
+No model selectionmodel field is accepted but ignored, BuddyPro has its own model implementation

 No usage statsusage object is not included in responses